joebew42/gossiping-bus-drivers-kata/README.md

 # TODO

-- Try to generalize the `` to work with an arbitrary number of drivers
+- Try to generalize the method `stopsNeededToShareAllGossips` to work with an arbitrary number of drivers
 - Introduce a builder for a Driver

 # Domain